teamputtygen/hn-docs/docs/introduction.rst

   billing
 - Authentication from user to cloud providers

-The Phase 1 design is being implemented, deployed, and tested in Phase 2, incorporating any refinements necessary to meet the needs of the Buyers Group organizations.
+The Pilot (Phase 3) exercises the Consortium's platform at a larger scale and allows for continued evolution of the platform to meet the needs of scientific computing.

 Functional Overview
 -------------------